FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 ## The realm field

-The subdomain in realm is assigned via the EAP Provisioning Identifier Registry which is defined in [](#registry).
+The subdomain in the "eap.arpa" realm is assigned via the EAP Provisioning Identifier Registry which is defined in [](#registry).
 The subdomain MUST follow the domain name conventions specified in {{RFC1034}}.